stevenc49/stevenc49.github.io/_problems/llcycle2.md

 After adding null checks and followed the tips from [Linked List Cycle I](/problems/llcycle)

+This one we need to start both slow and fast at head. `fast` cannot be `head.next` because where fast ends needs to be equidistance to the entrance.

 {% highlight python %}

 def detectCycle(self, head: ListNode) -> ListNode: